bjorns/aem-cmd/README.md

      ...
     custom:catalog

+### Encrypted passwords

+For many use cases it is not desireable to keep passwords in plaintext.
+For this purpose it is possible to encrypt the configuration file and use a separate passphrase on invocation.

+#### Invocation
+The following command will ask for a passphrase which can then be used on acmd invocation.

+    $ acmd config encrypt qa-server
+    Set passphrase:

+By default the tool encrypts the local ~/.acmd.rc file.
+A parameter is available to encrypt the password for a specific file.

+    $ acmd config encrypt --file=/home/jennie/.acmd.rc qa-server
+    Set passphrase:

+Once this is done you will be asked for your passphrase for each invocation against the server.

+    $ acmd ls /content/dam
+    Passphrase:
+    project
+    stuff
+    other

+If you look in your rcfile after this you will notice the password section has changed.

+    [server qa-server]
+    ...
+    username = admin
+    password = {OLVoV9rxctNlCYtZuyunciQK0yXS59oyI8mnY4TuYxHg++0lB+QJ}

+### Notes

+The brackes are the signals to acmd that the password is encrypted and so do not use passwords with brackets at both beginning and end.

+Another important note is that in the process of encrypting the password acmd will parse and rewrite the entire config file and will discard any comments left in the file.
+This is a known bug or if you will, expected behavior.

 ## Custom Tools

 Writing a custom tool is relatively easy.
 All of acmd is written in Python and